+Employee Stock Purchase Plan

-Stock Plans Three Months Ended March 31, mployee Stock hree Months E
+Three Months End ed March 31,

-2013 2012 2013 2012
+2014 2013 2014 2013

-Expected life (in years) 4.78 4.58 1.25 1.25
+Expected life (in years) 4.58 4.78 1.25 1.25

-Volatility 56.4%) 60.6% 46.1% 47.3%
+Volatility 43.4% 56.4% 34.6% 46.1%

-Risk-free interest rate 0.80%) 0.78% 0.19% 0.35%
+Risk-free interest rate 1.56% 0.80% 0.18% 0.19%

 Expected dividend

-Weighted average fair value per share of options granted

-during the period \$ 7.54 \$ 3.23
+Weighted average fair value per share of options granted during the period \$ 7.75 \$ 7.54

-Weighted average fair value per share of employee stock purchase plan rights granted during the period \$ 5.28 \$ 2.03
+Weighted average fair value per share of employee stock purchase plan rights granted during the period \$ 7.18 \$ 5.28

-8

-On March 31, 2013, the Company has in effect the following stock-based compensation plans:
+On March 31, 2014, the Company has in effect the following stock-based compensation plans:

-Stock Plans - At the annual meeting of stockholders on November 16, 2011, the Company's stockholders approved the 2011 Stock Incentive Plan (the "2011 Plan").
+Stock Plans - At the annual meeting of stockholders on November 16, 2011, the Company's stockholders approved the 2011 Stock Incentive Plan, which was amended and restated at the 2013 annual meeting of stockholders on May 28, 2013, when the Company's stockholders approved the First Amended and Restated 2011 Stock Incentive Plan (as amended, the "2011 Plan").
 Under the 2011 Plan, the Company may award stock options, stock appreciation rights, stock grants or stock units covering shares of the Company's common stock to employees, directors, non-employee directors and contractors.
-The aggregate number of shares reserved for awards under this plan is 3,200,000 shares, plus up to 3,500,000 shares previously issued under the 2001 Plan that are forfeited or repurchased by the Company or shares subject to awards previously issued under the 2001 Plan that expire or that terminate without having been exercised or settled in full on or after November 16, 2011.
+The aggregate number of shares reserved for awards under this plan is 4,800,000 shares, plus up to 3,500,000 shares previously issued under the 2001 Plan that are forfeited or repurchased by the Company or shares subject to awards previously issued under the 2001 Plan that expire or that terminate without having been exercised or settled in full on or after November 16, 2011.
 In case of awards other than options or stock appreciation rights, the aggregate number of shares reserved under the plan will be decreased at a rate of 1.33 shares issued pursuant to such awards.
 The exercise price for stock options must generally be at prices no less than the fair market value at the date of grant.
 Stock options generally expire ten years from the date of grant and become vested and exercisable over a four-year period.

-On April 4, 2013, the Company's Board of Directors amended the 2011 Plan, subject to the approval of the stockholders, to increase the number of shares reserved for awards under it by an additional 1,600,000 shares for a total of 4,800,000 shares.
+On April 15, 2014, the Company's Board of Directors amended the 2011 Plan, subject to the approval of the stockholders, to increase the number of shares reserved for awards under such plan by an additional 1,750,000 shares for a total of 6,550,000 shares.